Magaztu/CowGun/README.md

 Maybe I'll add a single-player mode later, about shooting vile enemies or perhaps a infinite mode for practicing your (FUEGO!) cue reaction.

 This release is still a beta, so it needs tweaks.

+I've learned a lot with this project!
+Mostly how to use Tensorflow.js and applying actual mathematical logic into my code.
+Even if it's for recreational purposes.

+Also how to give a good presentation to the user (UX), drawing on a canvas, and a whole lot other stuff about JS like timeouts, time loops with setInterval(), DOM manipulation, etc.